 - Applicants that meet qualifications for membership will be contacted by a Feeding Westchester staff member within 2-3 weeks after submission date to schedule an on-site or virtual site visit if applicable.

 - Once we have conducted a site visit, and your site meets requirements to operate as a feeding program, you will be scheduled to receive an orientation that will provide you with information about how to place orders for food from inventory, managing grants, submitting statistics, and other responsibilities that will help you to remain in good standing with Feeding Westchester.

-The below dates are application submission deadlines.
-All completed applications will be reviewed within 10 days of each submission deadline.
-Applications received that do not meet requirements or are incomplete without requested documents will be rejected.
-You will have the opportunity to submit another application for one of the other deadlines.
+- Applications received that do not meet requirements or are incomplete without requested documents will be rejected.
+You can submit another application at a later time.
 Additionally, submission of an application does not guarantee membership.

 Please complete the below application and ensure you Submit.